Keyboard shortcuts

 # Scale to 3 replicas

-kubectl scale deployment/radar-agent --replicas=3 -n radar-agent
+kubectl scale deployment/radar-collector --replicas=3 -n radar-collector

 # Auto-scale based on CPU

-kubectl autoscale deployment/radar-agent --cpu-percent=70 --min=1 --max=5 -n radar-agent
+kubectl autoscale deployment/radar-collector --cpu-percent=70 --min=1 --max=5 -n radar-collector

 Monitoring and Alerting